-The majority of the respondents from the financial sector and users of financial statements stated that they were engaged in long-term investment business model.
-Other respondents that were not engaged in a long-term investment business model or did not reply were mainly corporates, national standard setters, regulators and accounting/auditing professional associations.
+The majority of the respondents from the financial sector and users of financial statements stated that they were engaged in LTI business model.
+Those that replied "No" or did not reply were mainly corporates, national standard setters, regulators and accounting/auditing professional associations.